 A living trust is a written legal document through which your assets are placed into a trust for your benefit during your lifetime and then transferred to designated beneficiaries at your death by your chosen representative, called a “trustee.”

 Although educating yourself about living trusts and other forms of financial planning is wise, you can hardly be expected to become an expert in the matter overnight; an estate planning attorney provides the thoroughness that can’t be found from a Google search or a do it yourself will which can be incorrectly executed and thus deemed void, which could mean the difference in thousands of dollars for your family.

 A Will Becomes Effective Only After You Die

 Power of Attorney

 A power of attorney is used during those moments in life when it is necessary to get a trusted confidant to act on your behalf.
-By detailing how you want matters regarding your health and finances handled in the event of an emergency, you are sparing your family and friends the unpleasant task of making such decisions in a stressful time.
+By detailing how you want matters regarding your health and finances handled in the event of an emergency, you are sparing your family and friends the unpleasant task of making such decisions during in a stressful time.
 If you need help drafting a power of attorney, consult Lewis & Matthews for advice about your individual situation.
 There are certain requirements you need to fulfill in order to properly execute any type of power of attorney.

 Call Lewis & Matthews, P.C. today at (303) 329-3802 to consult with an experienced estate planning attorney so that you and your family are placed on the right track.Get Help with Estate Planning Today!